ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

   connection.
 The message takes up the remainer of the capsule, and its length MUST NOT exceed 1024 bytes.

-An enpoint that sends a CLOSE_WEBTRANSPORT_SESSION capsule MUST immediately send a FIN.
+An endpoint that sends a CLOSE_WEBTRANSPORT_SESSION capsule MUST immediately send a FIN.
 The endpoint MAY send a STOP_SENDING to indicate it is no longer reading from the CONNECT stream.
 The recipient MUST close the stream upon receiving a FIN.
 If any additional stream data is received on the CONNECT stream after